carpentries-incubator/jekyll-pages-novice/_extras/guide.md

 ## Introduction

+- We recommend the usage of [HedgeDoc](https://hedgedoc.org).
+  All instructors can use it for note-taking when preparing or teaching this lesson and we also encourage its usage during the workshop for asking questions and collaborate during  exercises, especially when using breakout rooms.
+  The main advantage is that it uses Markdown so it can easily convince learners on the importance of learning Markdown.
+  Make use of [HackMD Mechanics](https://coderefinery.github.io/manuals/hackmd-mechanics/#basic-controls) from [CodeRefinery](https://coderefinery.org/): it is important everyone understands how to use HedgeDoc from the very beginning of the workshop.
 - When mulitple instructors are teaching this lesson, the person who demonstrates creating a repository (at the end of the Introduction) should remember to add the